CardinalJV/iWeather/README.md

 ## Installation

-Clonez le projet depuis le dépôt GitHub, puis ouvrez-le dans Xcode.
-Assurez-vous que vous utilisez la dernière version de Xcode compatible avec Swift 5, SwiftUI et SwiftData pour éviter tout problème de compatibilité.
+Clone the project from the GitHub repository, then open it in Xcode.
+Make sure you're using the latest version of Xcode that's compatible with Swift 5, SwiftUI, and SwiftData to avoid any compatibility issues.